 Warehouses are the backbone of any retail business.
-Not to be confused with a fulfillment center, a warehouse is a large storage space where goods are stored before being distributed for sale.
+Not to be confused with a fulfillment center (read our article on what is a fulfillment center to learn more), a warehouse is a large storage space where goods are stored before being distributed for sale.
 Warehouses must be carefully managed, reviewed and improved upon to ensure your inventory goes out quickly and accurately, seeing as customer satisfaction relies on it.
 With so many moving parts, it’s easy to overlook when your warehouse operations are running sub-optimally.
 While this may seem like a minor oversight, neglecting warehouse efficiency can hinder business growth and cost considerable amounts in the long run.

 All improvements to warehouse operations should focus on at least one of these aspects: